Denker Tournament of High School Champions

-The Denker Tournament of High School Champions is a chess tournament that occurs annually in the United States alongside the US Open, Dewain Barber National Tournament of Middle School State Champions, IM Ruth Haring National Tournament of Girls State Champions and John D. Rockefeller III National Tournament of Elementary State Champions.
-The tournament is named for the founder, Arnold Denker and is usually referred to as "The Denker".
+The Denker Tournament of High School Champions is a chess tournament that occurs annually in the United States alongside the US Open, the Dewain Barber National Tournament of Middle School State Champions, the Ruth Haring National Girls Tournament of Champions (RHNGTOC), and the John D. Rockefeller III National Tournament of Elementary School State Champions.
+The tournament is named for its founder, Arnold Denker, and is usually referred to as "The Denker".

 History

 The Denker Tournament of High School Champions was started by Arnold Denker in 1984.

 Qualifying

 This chess tournament is by invitation only.
 Each United States Chess Federation sanctioned state affiliate, including Northern California, Southern California, and Washington, D.C., is allowed to send one player.
 If there is an odd number of players, the host state is allowed to send a second player to compete and win prizes.

 Each state affiliate can use any method they wish to choose their representative.
 Many state affiliates have chosen to hold one tournament, usually their state championship tournament, as the qualifier.
 The highest finishing high school player from the high school championship division, is then chosen as the state representative.
 If no player is chosen, or for some reason cannot attend, the United States Chess Federation will instead contact the second-place finisher or designated alternate to determine if they wish to attend.